Unleash/unleash_proxy_client_flutter/README.md

 The `setContextField` method only acts on the property that you choose.
 It does not affect any other properties of the Unleash context.

-The `setContextFielsd` method only acts on the properties that you choose.
+The `setContextFields` method only acts on the properties that you choose.
 It does not affect any other properties of the Unleash context.

 ```dart
 // Used to set the context fields, shared with the Unleash Proxy.
 This